njoguamos/laravel-workos/README.md

             $url = UserManagement::getAuthorizationURL($dto);
         } catch (\Exception $e) {
+            // Log this error for debugging
             Log::error($e->getMessage());

+            // Throw any exception you want
             throw new \RuntimeException(
                 message: "Unable to generate authorization URL fro for `{$validated['provider']}`.
 Please try again later.", );
         }

-        // You have the URL here, you can
+        // At this point, you have the URL here, you can:
         // - return it to the client as json response
         // - return the URL as in view
         // - redirect the user to the url